amaloz/ae-generator/README.md

-# Authenticated Encryption Scheme Prover/Synthesizer
+# `aesynth`: An authenticated encryption scheme prover/synthesizer

-This implements the algorithm presented in <https://eprint.iacr.org/2015/624>.
+`aesynth` implements the algorithm presented in
+<https://eprint.iacr.org/2015/624>.
+It comes in two modes: `aesynth check`
+checks the security of a given mode, and `aesynth synth` synthesizes modes of specific lengths.

 ## Installation Instructions

-To use, install the following OCaml packages:

-> core, cryptokit, dolog, dune, ocamlgraph

-To build:
+To build, you'll need either `opam` or `dune` installed.

+### Building using `opam`

+Run the following:

+> opam install .

+This installs `aesynth` to your `opam` install directory, and thus, assuming that directory is in your path, you can directly execute `aesynth` from the command line.

+### Building using `dune`

+Run the following:

-> dune build bin/main.exe
+> dune build -p aesynth

-To run:
+This won't install `aesynth` locally, and so to run `aesynth` you need to execute the following:

-> dune exec bin/main.exe
+> dune exec aesynth --

 ## License